Anger

 • Get help with caregiving.

-• Talk to someone.
+• Talk to someone to express your anger.
 Try not to hide your feelings.
-Sharing how you feel helps others understand, and gives them a chance to help.
+Sharing how you feel helps others understand and gives them a chance to help.

 • Recognize when you’re angry.